MediaComem/comem-archidep/ex/floodit-deployment.md

 # Deploy Flood It, a Spring Boot (Java) & Angular (JavaScript) application with a PostgreSQL database

-The goal of this exercice is to put in practice the knowledge acquired during previous exercices to deploy a new application from scratch on your server.
+The goal of this exercise is to put in practice the knowledge acquired during previous exercises to deploy a new application from scratch on your server.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->